caltechmsc/screampp-docs/README.md

   - `final-temperature` (Float): Temperature at which to stop annealing.
   - `cooling-rate` (Float): Multiplicative cooling factor (e.g., `0.95`).
   - `steps-per-temperature` (Integer): Number of Monte Carlo steps at each temperature.
+- `final-refinement-iterations` (Integer): Number of final local optimization passes.
+Default is `2`.

 ### `[residues-to-optimize]`